Kai-Barker/DV100_GroupProject_Term4/README.md

 # DV100_GroupProject_Term4

-# Skreksea - Movie Library
+# Cineflix

 ## Overview
-Skreksea is a dynamic movie library web application that allows users to browse, filter, and view details about popular movies.
+ is a dynamic movie library web application that allows users to browse, filter, and view details about popular movies.
 The application fetches data from The Movie Database (TMDB) API and provides a user-friendly interface for movie enthusiasts.

 ## Features
 - **Movie Browsing**: Users can view a list of popular movies with their titles, ratings, and images.